Where Does it Hurt? Common Car Accident Injuries to Look For

 Car accident injuries come in a wide range of intensities.
 Whereas severe injuries are noticeable from the get-go, minor injuries are not.
 Often, these minor injuries will become worse over time, resulting in unbearable aches and pains, and long-term health issues.

-To help you determine the state of your injury, we’re going to discuss some of the more common injuries associated with car accidents.
+To help you determine the state of your injury, our Tampa car accident attorneys going to discuss some of the more common injuries associated with car accidents.
 Let’s get started!

 Common Car Accident Injuries

 The truth of the matter is that, when you’re involved in a car accident, you can suffer any number of injuries.
 However, some of the more common car accident-related injuries are as follows:

 A variety of head injuries can arise as a result of auto accidents.
 These injuries include concussions, fractures of the skull, brain injuries, and more.
 Head injuries are typically severe and are typically very expensive to treat medically.

 Back injuries are exceedingly common after automotive accidents.
 Typical back injuries include slipped discs, pinched nerves, spinal sprains, and severed vertebrae.
 Depending on the nature of the injury, they can be exceedingly expensive to treat.

 The injuries that are most commonly associated with car accidents are neck injuries.
 While the most common neck injury associated with an auto accident is whiplash, a number of other neck injuries could present themselves.
 These include strains, pinched nerves, and fractures.

 Neck injuries are almost always expensive to treat.
 They typically require ongoing medical attention over a very long span of time.

 In some cases, chest injuries will arise as a result of an auto accident.
 Fractures, strains, and torn muscles are all quite common chest injuries.
 Broken ribs, in particular, are quite common after car accidents.